 For further guidance on transferring your car’s registration or changing the registration when moving to Queensland or interstate, contact the Queensland Government Department of Transport and Main Roads.

-If you are moving, also remember to update your details with your car insurance provider, or consider your options for insuring your vehicle within your new state.
+If you are moving, also remember to update your details with your car insurance provider, or consider your options for insuring your vehicle in your new state or territory.